davidde/notes/rsync.md

   ```bash
   PasswordAuthentication no
   ```
-  Make sure the you can still login before doing this.
+  Make sure that you can still login before doing this.
 * To make it even easier to use this ssh command (and rsync also!), we can put the port and ip address in `~/.ssh/config`:
   ```
   Host tab